bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 <https://codepen.io/bgoonz/pen/mdwyWeb?editors=0010>

-It displays “Hello, world” on the page.
+It displays "Hello, world” on the page.

 Updating the Rendered Element
 -----------------------------